 Last week, 24 Maasai community members, including three village chairmen, were ordered to go to the Loliondo Police Station, where they were detained.

-The Oakland Institute reports that face the following charges:
+The Oakland Institute reports that they face the following charges:

 - instituting a case against the central government without permission;